-Consideration should be given to zoning properties on both sides of E. Frederick Street (from Main Street to MD 194) B-1 to ensure that when/if the properties are re-developed they maintain pedestrian scale and fit with the Old Town.
+Consideration should be given to zoning properties on both sides of E. Frederick Street (from Main Street to MD 194) B-I to ensure that when/if the properties are redeveloped they maintain pedestrian scale and fit with the Old Town.
 The residences would become conforming uses rather than legal non-conforming uses.
 Non-conforming status indicates that the uses would eventually be phased out.
+Automobile-oriented uses like gas stations should not be permitted in the Neighborhood Business area.